I Am Your Father – Part 7: Well, F**k!

 In Isolation

-Then, when they do return home, we will be raising the baby alone, without any visitors or support from our friends and family for several weeks (or more), on top of the prospect of a potentially even tighter lockdown in the near future.
+Then, when they do return home, we will be raising the baby alone, without any visitors or support from our friends and family for several weeks (or more), on top of the prospect of an even tighter lockdown in the near future.
 Looking after a newborn is widely regarded as one of the most difficult things you can do and that’s with assorted grandparents, cousins and mad ‘aunts’ coming round to help.
 And, as if that wasn’t bad enough, health visitors and midwives are minimising physical contact too.

-As I said, I understand why, and a lot of it is outside my control, but it just sucks.
-As you might expect, I now have even less sympathy for all the people with no imagination who are still complaining about being bored!
+As you might expect, I now have even less sympathy for all the people with no imagination who are already complaining about being bored!

 Final Thoughts